IsmailAlaouiAbdellaoui/EQL-Wind-Speed-Forecasting/README.md

 # EQL-Wind-Speed-Forecasting
-Official repository for the paper "
+Official repository for the paper "Symbolic regression for scientific discovery: an application to wind speed forecasting"